Jaggernaut555/midi-mixer-spotify/README.md

 # This will only work with a spotify premium account

+This will also not play spotify music directly.
+It it made to control the spotify app.
+The app is still needed to be running/playing music.

 ## Installing
-To install without compiling from source, download the [.midiMixerPlugin from the latest release](https://github.com/Jaggernaut555/midi-mixer-brightness/releases) and double click the file.
+To install without compiling from source, download the [.midiMixerPlugin from the latest release](https://github.com/Jaggernaut555/midi-mixer-spotify/releases/latest) and double click the file.

 # Setting up this plugin
 1. Log in to [Spotify developers dashboard](https://developer.spotify.com/dashboard/)